 Three Generations of Service

-We believe service, education, inclusion – albeit race, religion, viewpoint, sexual orientation – are the hallmarks of a strong democracy and our family.
+We believe service, education, inclusion of all kinds – race, religion, viewpoint, sexual orientation – are the hallmarks of a strong country and our family